sstav0/KITBOX/README.md

 - Adding new items to the catalog/stock
 - Creating supplier orders
 - Viewing all supplier orders
-- User interfaces controlled by Log In
+- User interfaces controlled by login

 ## 2. Installation
 ### Requirements